backstage/community-plugins/workspaces/confluence/plugins/search-backend-module-confluence-collator/README.md

 ```

 You may also want to add configuration parameters to your app-config, for example for controlling the scheduled indexing interval.
 These parameters should be placed under the `search.collators.confluence` key.
 See [the config definition file](./config.d.ts) for more details.

+## Special thanks & Disclaimer

+Thanks to K-Phoen for creating the grafana plugin found [here](https://github.com/K-Phoen/backstage-plugin-confluence).
+As an outcome
+of [this discussion](https://github.com/K-Phoen/backstage-plugin-confluence/issues/193), he gave us permission to keep working on this plugin.